|

 because he truly believed that it was his actual date

 of birth.
-Late in his life he became aware of a birth
+Late in life, he became aware of a birth

 announcement appearing in the Saturday evening edition